 - Tenants usually have the responsibility for repairs and maintenance rather than the owner

-- Long leases can become more restrictive to the owner of the property should they wish to sell
+- Long leases can become more restrictive to the owner should they wish to sell

 - It’s harder to put a firm value on a commercial property without extra help from experts

-- Mortgages are usually more costly than for residential properties
+- Mortgages are usually more costly than for residential buildings

 - You’re not immune from tenants going bust and struggling to find a replacement occupier